shivanand007/Avaya_RT_Scoket_Connector/readme.md

 # Realtime Lisner v1.1

 ## Overview
-This application fetches data from the CMS TCP connector on the configured ports and dumps it into an SQL database.
-It provides functionality for automated table creation during the first-time installation.
-Please ensure that the database is created before deploying the application.
+This application is designed to extract raw contact center data from TCP connectors on specified ports, converting it into relational mappings, and storing it in an SQL database.
+The stored data serves as a foundation for comprehensive contact center analysis.
+Utilizing interactive dashboards and insightful reporting, this project enables users to gain valuable insights from the collected data, empowering informed decision-making and optimizing contact center operations.

 ## Features
 - Service runs as windows executable file (.exe)